nevanscott/uxui.cat/content/lessons/reusable-components.md

 ---
-title: >-
+title: Reusable Components
-  How to create reusable components in Sketch to make your workflow more efficient
 unit: 2
 day: 10
 topics:
   - User Interface
   - Sketch
-description: >-
-  Mastering this features will help you make your work more efficient and your design more consistent.
+  - Figma
+description: Make flexible and reusable components to speed up your design process, and make it easier to translate your designs into a component-based design system.
 objectives:
-  - use nested symbols in Sketch to make reusable UI components
+  - Use nested components in Figma to make reusable UI elements
-  - use styles in sketch to make your design consistent and up to date
+  - Use color and type styles in Figma to make your design consistent
-resources: []
 prep:
   - author: Drew Vosburg
     format: Article